Imtela04/device-map/docs.md

 ### Custom Markers (`createMarker.jsx`)

-Each device type gets a custom SVG icon rendered inside a coloured circle.
-The marker element is a plain DOM `div` with inline styles and an SVG `innerHTML`.
-MapLibre receives this element via `{ element: el }` in the Marker constructor.
+Each device type gets a custom SVG icon rendered inside a coloured circle at high zoom.
+The marker element is a plain DOM `div` with inline styles and SVG `innerHTML`.
+MapLibre receives this element via `{ element: el }`.

 Tailwind classes are avoided on marker elements to prevent conflicts with MapLibre's CSS transformations.